mmacaula/cesium-webpack/README.md

 ###  Using the Source

-Pre-v1.15 you'll need a couple more steps, which you can integrate into your build process to automate:

-1.  (pre-v1.15 step).
-Delete all package.json files in Cesium's `Source` directory.
-You can do this on *nix systems with this command:  `find path/to/Cesium/Source -name "package.json" -type f -delete`.
-On Windows you should be able to run from the Source directory: `del /s package.json`.
-Note this is untested and be careful as you type it.
-To be safe, use `del /s /p package.json` which should ask for confirmation for each file.

-2. Build Cesium's source.
-Pre v1.15, you'll need to run `ant build`.
-This generates all the .js files you'll need.
-If you are using post v1.15 Cesium, you'll build using `gulp`.
+1. You'll need to get Cesium ready for webpack.
+[Check out step 1](#Using the Source) from above.
+If you're using v1.16 or above, its just `npm install cesium`, but it's slightly more complicated with earlier versions.

-3. Your webpack config will at a minimum need these options configured.  **Note, you'll need more, but these options are the minimum to get Cesium working from source**:
+2. Your webpack config will at a minimum need these options configured.  **Note, you'll need more, but these options are the minimum to get Cesium working from source**:
     ```
     {
         output: {